xpavlic4/book-extracts/sports/golf/golfstateofmind.com.md

 # golfstateofmind.com
+## mental skills
+* the ability to focus and concentrate
+* stay commited to your shot once you decided
+* stay in present

 ## visualization
 * 100% commitment to the shot means "subconscious" is doing it.
 * replay your past success and engage as many senses during the visualization